 Even though an employment discrimination lawsuit could take a year or more to settle, you have to start your claim in a timely fashion.
 There are multiple time limits for you to be aware of.

 According to the Division of Human Rights (DHR), Governor Andrew Cuomo signed the New York State Human Rights Law.
 Not only does this law hold people accountable for discriminating or harassing employees, but it also extended the statute of limitations for filing a sexual harassment claim for up to three years.

 Note that filing with the EEOC is a much shorter time deadline.
 If you plan to file a civil lawsuit, you have 180 days to file the claim.
 Our employment discrimination attorneys in Buffalo can help you understand which deadlines apply to your situation and file a claim before time runs out.

 Hire a Buffalo Employment Discrimination Lawyer Today

-Our attorneys will exhaust every avenue to find financial relief for your situation.
-Do not let another day go by without resolving employment discrimination.
-Get in touch with a member of our team today by calling the Morelli Law Firm at (212) 751-9800.
+Don’t let another day go by without resolving the problem.
+Get in touch with a member of our team today by calling the Morelli Law Firm.
+Our attorneys will explore every avenue to find financial relief for your situation.